 The minimum number of days required to explore Cairns is definitely three to four days.
-Anything less than that is very less as the flights itself takes about 3 hours between Sydney and Cairns.
+Anything less than that is very less for exploring Cairns as the flights itself takes about 3 hours between Sydney and Cairns.

 Cairns have local public buses to travel around in the city.
 TransLink is the provider that runs these buses within the city.
 However, I have found the best way to travel around is by hiring a car.
 I generally hire a car with Hertz Australia.
-Even though they are a bit expensive when compared to other car providers but their cars are very well maintained and neat.
+Even though hiring the car from them are a bit expensive when compared to other car providers but their cars are very well maintained and neat.

 Note: Ensure to take full insurance coverage to avoid paying any damage amount in case something happens to the car.

 There are plenty of things to do in Cairns and it does have a lot to offer.
 As I said earlier, Cairns is best enjoyed outdoors even though it does have a butterfly park and an aquarium.

-- Scuba Diving – Top of my list is definitely scuba diving in Great Barrier Reef.
+- Snorkeling and Scuba Diving – Top of my list is definitely scuba diving in Great Barrier Reef.
 The corals and the variety of fishes are amazing to look at in their natural habitat.
 I had booked my scuba diving tour with Visit Cairns who in turn booked it with CDC Dive centre.
 The dive tour cost me AUD 169.
-Read my full scuba diving experience in my post – The Big Blue World, Corals, Fishes and the Sharks.
-However, if you have time, I recommend scuba diving in Port Douglas rather than Cairns as it is less crowded and the water is pristine.
+It was a nice dive considering I was a beginner back then.
+But, if you have time, I recommend scuba diving in Port Douglas rather than Cairns as it is less crowded and the water is pristine.

-- Taking Reef cruises and glass-bottom boats – It is definitely worth taking the cruises to visit various reefs and enjoying the coloured corals through the glass bottom boats.
+- Reef cruises and glass-bottom boats – It is definitely worth taking the cruises to visit various reefs and enjoying the coloured corals through the glass bottom boats.
 This is for people who love to stay out of water and still want to see the spectacular reefs.

-- Visiting Kuranda – Taking a Skyrail at Kurana is a must-do.
-The Skyrail cableway provides great views of the rain forest and the ocean.
+- Taking a Skyrail at Kuranda is a must-do.
+The Skyrail cable way provides great views of the rain forest and the ocean.

 Also read my post that provides complete details for traveling to Tropical North.

 Cairns is definitely a very popular destination among the tourists and backpackers.
-But given a choice, I would head to Port Douglas.
+But given a choice, I would head straight to Port Douglas.
 Port Douglas is much better than Cairns and has better experiences.
 Both these places are warm and nice and are great places to have relaxed vacation.